 - Staffers at NGOs such as the Pacific Council on International Policy and the International Humanities Foundation

 - Researchers with RAND Corporation and the National Regulatory Research Institute

 Rare Assistantship and Fellowship Opportunities

-In the last ten years, four Politics graduates received Fulbright Teaching Assistantships.
+In the last ten years, five Politics graduates received Fulbright Teaching Assistantships.
 The Fulbright is one of the most prestigious awards in all of academia and only a select few college and university students receive this honor.
-In addition to producing four Fulbright Scholars, three graduates of our program earned Presidential Management Fellow (PMF) positions.
+In addition to producing five Fulbright Scholars, three graduates of our program earned Presidential Management Fellow (PMF) positions.
 Regarded as the most prestigious award in government and public affairs, the fellowship is a ticket to extraordinary career experience with the federal government.
 Each year, thousands of students from throughout the US apply for the few coveted slots.